httpsergio/docker/VPN(wireguard)+qBittorrent-stack.md

 Protocol: Wireguard (it works with OpenVPN too, check Gluetun documentation)

-**If you are here, you know why you want to protect your p2p activity.**

 ###Steps

 - First, you need to get a wireguard profile from your ProtonVPN account: https://protonvpn.com/support/wireguard-configurations